EduardsDEV/SWC3TECH2/README.md

   In order to be in the range of AWS free-tier we did not create an internet gateway, and are using only one EC2 instance.

-	*   Launched EC2 instance with IAM role which has an AmazoneRDSFullAccess policy attached to it, also added a security group and in Inbound section allowed ports 8080(to access tomcat), 22(to ssh in CLI into ec2), 80(HTTP).
+	*   Launched EC2 instance with IAM role which has an AmazoneRDSFullAccess policy attached to it.
+This was done so that the 		application running on the EC2 would have access to the RDS. also added a security group and in Inbound section allowed ports 8080(to access tomcat), 22(to ssh in CLI into ec2).
+We are using the SSH protocol to log in to the ec2 via an encrypted connection.
-	*   Launched a publicly accessible RDS using MySQL engine to save the project database there, in the same VPC, and attached a security group (Inbound: 22; 3306, Outbound: All) to control the traffic.
+	*   Launched a publicly accessible RDS using MySQL engine to save the project database there, in the same VPC, and attached a security group (Inbound: 22; 3306(mysql), Outbound: All) to control the traffic.
 	*   SSHed to the ec2 instance and ran updates, downloaded tomcat8(tomcat8-admin-webapps -y), added tomcat user in tomcat-users.xml and commented Valve in order to access (tomcat)/manager/html.
 	*   Made it possible to access RDS db through cli using ssh.